Hamatti/pkmn-attack-damage/readme.md

 ## Please note:

-As this is a quick and dirty draft, I'll add features slowly.
+As this is a quick and dirty draft, the quality of code is horrible.
+I might refactor it one day or not.
+Depends on if it needs so many features that rewrite is required.

-Things missing or not working exactly as should:

-- Filter by other fields than **Damage**